ZMonfared/DSAIlab/_members/1_Zahra_Monfared.md

 <span style="color: #072140;">
-- BMBF Research Funding (my own position, one Postdoc, 2 PhD positions and one student assistant)in the field of AI (2024–2027)
+- BMBF Research Funding (my own position, one Postdoc, 2 PhD positions and one research assistant)in the field of AI (2024–2027)
 - NeurIPS Outstanding Reviewer Award, 2021
 - Research Visit Funding During Ph.D.
 Program.
 Institute for Analysis and Algebra, Technical University of Braunschweig, Germany.